 * The Participation Fee includes:

-- A shared room (2-6 people per room, private bathroom) in the volunteer house.
+- A shared room with its own bathroom (2-6 people per room) in the volunteer house.
 Rooms are not co-ed.
 Sheets, pillowcase, a blanket, and a towel are provided.

 - 3-4 meals per day.